 - Demand that they define consent in the laws of your jurisdiction to prevent sexual assaults, now, and for generations to come!

 Consent was, is, and always will be, “Freely Given, Knowledgeable and Informed Agreement by a person with the capacity to reason.”
 Use your voice to turn these important, understandable words into law, today!

-© Copyright, Joyce M. Short- All rights reserved
+© Copyright, Consent Awareness Network PBC- All rights reserved